 If the facility registry finds no matching facilities on file, it will create a new facility entry.

-After the facility registry has completed its write operation, it SHALL make the facility data available to consumers and SHALL respond with an HTTP 200 code with the url of the newly created facility in the format “{base}/facilities/{id}”.
-The facility registry SHALL NOT make facility records available prior to ensuring all facility data has been committed to its datastore (partial data SHALL NOT be disclosed or available for update).
+After the facility registry has completed its write operation, it MUST make the facility data available to consumers and MUST respond with an HTTP 200 code with the url of the newly created facility in the format “{base}/facilities/{id}”.
+The facility registry MUST NOT make facility records available prior to ensuring all facility data has been committed to its datastore (partial data MUST NOT be disclosed or available for update).

 Revise Facility